knative/docs/serving/samples/blue-green-deployment.md

 > Knative creates the host URL by combining the name of your Route object, the
 > namespace, and `example.com`, if you haven't configured a custom domain.
 For
 > example, `[route-name].[namespace].example.com`.
 You can get the IP address by
-> entering `kubectl get svc istio-ingressgateway --namespace istio-system` (or
+> entering `kubectl get svc istio-ingressgateway -n istio-system` (or
-> `kubectl get svc istio-ingressgateway --namespace istio-system` if using
+> `kubectl get svc istio-ingressgateway -n istio-system` if using
 > Knative 0.2.x or prior versions) and copying the `EXTERNAL-IP` returned by
 > that command.
 See
 > [Interacting with your app](../../install/getting-started-knative-app.md#interacting-with-your-app)